huggingface/optimum-neuron/text-generation-inference/README.md

 - `--max-batch-size` must be set to `batch size`,
 - `--max-input-length` must be lower than `max_length`,
 - `--max-total-tokens` must be set to `max_length` (it is per-request).

+Although not strictly necessary, but important for efficient prefilling:

+- `--max-batch-prefill-tokens` should be set to `batch_size` * `max-input-length`.

 ### Choosing the correct batch size